LasalJayawardena/CNN-Projects/Swimming_Pool_Detection_With_EfficientDet/Readme.md

-## Herb Detection With EfficientDet
+## Swimming Pool Detection on Aerial Images using the EfficientDet Model